Azure-Samples/CosmosDB-Flask-Mongo-Sample/README.md

     ```bash
     pip install -r .\requirements.txt
     ```
-4. Open the folder in Visual Studio Code.
+4. Open the folder in Visual Studio Code or your IDE of choice.

 ## Review the code